What CSL covers well

 }

-git clone https://github.com/nullptr-0/toml.git
+git clone https://github.com/nullptr-0/csl.git

-cd toml
+cd csl

-cmake -B build -S .
+cmake -B build -S impl/core -DCMAKE_BUILD_TYPE=Release

 cmake --build build